 “This is really hard for you – what’s going to make things easier?”

 This is not being soft.
 It’s not giving in.
 It’s giving your teen vital time in which to process their own emotions.

 “Calm down!” shouted in the moment is nearly the least effective phrase in the English language.
 It never works and often serves to make matters worse.
-Telling your teenager to calm down in the middle of an explosion is a waste of breath.
-Once you have both calmed down, let him know the effect of his actions.
-Bear in mind that he may take longer than you to calm.
-If he becomes calm quickly, make sure you have as well!
-These sorts of words will allow him time to reflect and think about what he could do about it next time:
+Ordering your teenager to calm down in the middle of an explosion is a waste of breath.
+Once you have both calmed down, let them know the effect of their actions.
+Bear in mind that they may take longer than you to calm.
+If they become calm quickly, make sure you have as well!
+These sorts of words will allow them time to reflect and think about what they could do about it next time:

 - “I felt hurt when you swore at me….”

 - “This isn’t working….what do you think needs to happen?”